Royal christening gown: History

 Prince Charles of Edinburgh (later King Charles III) wears the original gown at his christening in 1948.
 He is held by his mother Princess Elizabeth, Duchess of Edinburgh (later Queen Elizabeth II) as his father the Duke of Edinburgh (standing behind) and his maternal grandparents King George VI and Queen Elizabeth look on.

-In total, the original gown was used by 62 royal children over a period of 163 years, including by the current King, Charles III.
-Both Charles' sons, his heir apparent William, Prince of Wales, and younger son Prince Harry, Duke of Sussex, were christened in the original gown, while four of their children (George, Charlotte, Louis and Archie) were christened in the replica gown.
+In total, the original gown was used by 62 royal children over a period of 163 years, including the present King, Charles III.
+Both Charles' sons – his heir apparent William, Prince of Wales, and his younger son, Prince Harry, Duke of Sussex – were christened in the original gown, while four of their children (George, Charlotte, Louis, and Archie) were christened in the replica.
 Lilibet, the daughter of Prince Harry, is not thought to have worn the gown for her christening.

-There are strict instructions relating to the care of the gown, including that it be washed by hand with spring water after each use and be stored in a dark room.
-These measures are meant to slow down the garment's aging process and to preserve it as much as possible.
-In her journal entry for 15 December 1875, the day of Princess Marie of Edinburgh's christening, Queen Victoria said of the dress' condition: "The Baby was dressed in the old Christening robe, which will hardly hold together!"
-At that time, the dress was 34 years old.
+There are strict instructions governing the care of the gown, including that it be washed by hand with spring water after each use and stored in a dark room.
+These measures are intended to slow the garment's ageing process and preserve it for as long as possible.
+In her journal entry for 15 December 1875, the day of Princess Marie of Edinburgh's christening, Queen Victoria wrote of the gown's condition: "The Baby was dressed in the old Christening robe, which will hardly hold together!"
+At that time, the gown was 34 years old.

 Replica gown

-The 1841 gown was last used in 2004 at the christening of Lady Louise Mountbatten-Windsor, 163 years after its first use; Queen Elizabeth II subsequently decided it was too fragile for continued use and had the gown retired.
-The Queen then commissioned her personal wardrobe advisor Angela Kelly to recreate the original gown.
-Craftsmen from both the United Kingdom and Italy were involved in the project, so as to ensure that the new gown would be as similar to the original as possible.
+The 1841 gown was last used in 2004 at the christening of Lady Louise Mountbatten-Windsor, 163 years after its first use; Queen Elizabeth II subsequently decided that it had become too fragile for continued use and had it retired.
+She then commissioned her personal wardrobe adviser, Angela Kelly, to recreate the original gown.
+Craftsmen from both the United Kingdom and Italy were involved in the project to ensure that the new gown would be as close to the 1841 design as possible.

-The replica gown was first used on 19 April 2008 at James, Earl of Wessex's christening, and has been in use ever since.
-The gown's most recent use was the christening of Princess Beatrice's daughter, Athena Mapelli Mozzi, in 2025.
+The replica gown was first used on 19 April 2008 at the christening of James, Earl of Wessex, and has remained in use ever since.
+Its most recent use was at the christening of Princess Beatrice's younger daughter, Athena Mapelli Mozzi, in 2025.